Hi, I’m Solana!

 For transparency, here is my positionality:

 – I am a white settler on the unceded lands of the Potawatomi, Ojibwe, and Miami peoples (colonized as Chicago, Illinois)

 – I’m a citizen of the United States since birth, and a native English speaker

-– I identify as queer, nonbinary, chronically ill, disabled, neurodivergent (autistic + ADHD), non-monogamous, and kinky
+– I identify as queer, nonbinary, chronically ill, disabled, neurodivergent, non-monogamous, and kinky

-– I became a single parent to my (now teen) son at age 17
+– I became a single parent to my (now teen) son while still in high school

-– I am a relationship anarchist and a political anarcho-communist, and a police and prison abolitionist
+– I’m a relationship anarchist and a political anarcho-communist, and a police and prison abolitionist

 – I live with C-PTSD, severe anxiety, and depression